 Marc Márquez first climbed onto a bike at the age of four and was soon collecting more domestic titles than he knew what to do with.

 A move onto 125cc machinery was inevitable and back-to-back Catalan titles in 2005 and 2006 followed, as did a successful debut season in the world renowned CEV Championship before his rapid ascent continued on the World Championship stage with Team Repsol KTM in 2008.
-At the British Grand Prix he became the youngest ever Spaniard (15 years and 127 days) to earn a podium finish, as the promise prospered even further.
+At the British Grand Prix he became the youngest ever Spaniard (15 years and 127 days) to earn a podium finish, as his promise prospered even further.

 A string of championship-worthy results saw him winning six races and nine podiums, including victories at Mugello, Sachsenring and Assen, but a crash in practice in Malaysia ended his title charge and he finished runner-up.
 Márquez continued to dominate in Moto2 in 2012 and eventually took the overall title.

-Without a doubt, there'll be more to come from Márquez, who continues to live up to his reputation as the most talented rider in recent generations...Read more
+Without a doubt, there'll be more to come from Márquez, who continues to live up to his reputation as the most talented rider in recent generations...
+Will anybody be able to provide a serious challenge in 2015?Read more